Calflora Taxon Report

 Accepted by JEF + PLANTS

 [Wikipedia] Description, Subspecies, Uses: Monardella villosa forms a small bush or matted groundcover tangle of hairy mint-scented foliage.
 It produces rounded inflorescences of small, thready, bright lavender or pink flowers.[1]
 It is a perennial subshrub and flowers from May to August.[2]
-Subspecies Subspecies include:[3] Monardella villosa ssp. franciscana Monardella villosa ssp. obispoensis Monardella villosa ssp. villosa Uses The flowers are attractive to butterflies,[1] with the nectar providing a food source for them.
+Subspecies Subspecies include:[3] Monardella villosa ssp. franciscana, Monardella villosa ssp. obispoensis, and Monardella villosa ssp. villosa Uses The flowers are attractive to butterflies,[1] with the nectar providing a food source for them.
 This plant was used by the indigenous peoples of California as a remedy for stomach upset, respiratory conditions, and sore throat.
 It may also be steeped into a bitter mint tea.[1] (link added by Mary Ann Machi)

 Suggested Citation